1. CHEMICAL PRODUCTS AND COMPANY IDENTIFICATION

 Hazardous combustion products: Thermal decomposition may release toxic/hazardous gases.

-Special protective equipment and precautions for firefighters: Move container from fire area if you can do it without risk.
-Apply cooling water to sides of containers exposed to flames until well after fire is out (2012 Emergency Response Guidebook, ERG 2012).
-Do not move damaged containers, move undamaged containers out of fire zone.
-For massive fire in cargo area, use unmanned hose holder or monitor nozzles (2012 Emergency Response Guidebook, ERG 2012).
+Special protective equipment and precautions for firefighters: Move the container from the fire area if you can do it without risk.
+Apply cooling water to the sides of containers exposed to flames until well after the fire is out (2012 Emergency Response Guidebook, ERG 2012).
+Do not move damaged containers, move undamaged containers out of the fire zone.
+For massive fires in cargo areas, use unmanned hose holders or monitor nozzles (2012 Emergency Response Guidebook, ERG 2012).
 Contact the local, State, or Department of Energy radiological response team.
-Use suitable agent for surrounding fire.
+Use suitable agents for surrounding fire.
 Cool containers with flooding amounts of water, apply from as far a distance as possible.
-Avoid breathing dusts or vapors, keep upwind.
-Keep unnecessary people out of area until declared safe by radiological response team.
+Avoid breathing dust or vapor, keep upwind.
+Keep unnecessary people out of the area until declared safe by the radiological response team.

 6. ACCIDENTAL RELEASE MEASURES

 Personal precautions and protective equipment: Do not touch damaged containers or spilled material.
-Damage to outer container may not affect primary inner container.
-Emergency procedures and materials for containment and clean-up: For small liquid spills, take up with sand, earth, or other absorbent material.
-For large spills, dike far ahead of spill for later disposal.
-Keep unnecessary people at least 150 feet upwind; greater distances may be necessary if advised by qualified radiation authority.
-Isolate hazard area and deny entry.
-Enter spill area only to save life, limit entry to shortest possible time.
+Damage to the outer container may not affect the primary inner container.
+Emergency procedures and materials for containment and clean-up: For small liquid spills, pick up with sand, earth, or other absorbent material.
+For large spills, dike far ahead of the spill for later disposal.
+Keep unnecessary people at least 150 feet upwind; greater distances may be necessary if advised by a qualified radiation authority.
+Isolate the hazard area and deny entry.
+Enter the spill area only to save lives, and limit entry to the shortest possible time.
 Detain uninjured persons and equipment exposed to radioactive material until arrival or instruction of qualified radiation authority.
 Delay cleanup until arrival or instruction of qualified radiation authority.

 7. HANDLING AND STORAGE